ericniebler/stl2/review/2010808 Batavia review.md

 [reverse.iter.requirements]
 CC: "satisfy" -> "meet". [fixed]

 WB: This is a mess.
 If you can clean it up, I'd be very happy.
-[Improved (happiness is not guaranteed)]
+[Improved (happiness not guaranteed)]

 [reverse.iter.cmp]
 WB: would rather phrase p1 as ... [p1 struck]